ig3/anki-limitnew/README.md

 multiple decks, you may spend time studying new cards in one deck, then not have time to finish all the cards due when studying a subsequent deck.

-With this add-on you can limit the number of new cards you see across all decks and regardless of study order (new cards first, last or mixed with reviews).
-The limit is adjusted according to your workload.
-If you are coping well and your workload is light, more new cards will be shown.
-If your workload increases, fewer new cards will be shown.
-If your workload is too much, no new cards will be shown.
+With this add-on you can limit the number of new cards you see based on number of overdue cards, number of cards scheduled and number of cards viewed and you can set limits for the totals of these across all decks and for each deck individually.

+The limits work regardless of study order (new cards first, last or mixed with reviews).

+If you are coping well you will not have any overdue cards and the sum of cards viewed and scheduled will be below the limits you set.
+In this case you will see the full number of new cards you have configured as `New cards/day` in you options for New Cards.

+If you have overdue cards or the sum of scheduled and viewed cards exceeds the limit you configure for this add-on, then the number of new cards you see will be reduced.
+The reduction is gradual, reacing zero at the maximums you set.
+Limits and maximums can be set for each deck and for totals across all decks.

-The objective is to show as many new cards as possible, maintain a steady overall workload and avoid overload so that you can complete all scheduled reviews most days.
+The objective is to studay as many new cards as possible without becoming overloaded so that you can complete all scheduled reviews each day.
+If you do become overloaded, then hold off new cards completely, until you catch up with scheduled reviews.

-New cards are limited based on workload, which is an approximation of the time and effort you are putting into studying on a given day.
-If workload is low, then new cards are available, up to your configured new card limit.
+New cards a limited based on number of overdue cards and `workload`: the sum of cards scheduled and cards viewed for the day.
+This is an approximation of the time and effort you are putting in to studying.
-If workload is high, the number of new cards is limited, so you don't get overloaded with new cards until you learn the cards already studied well enough to reduce your workload.
-If workload is too high, you will not see any new cards until you catch up and your workload is reduced.

 **Workload**: the number of cards due to be reviewed plus the number of card views on the day.

-Each time you view a card, the calculation of workload is increased.
 If you view the same card several times (e.g. as it progresses through your learning steps) then each view of the card contributes to workload.
 The workload is not the number of unique cards, but the total number of card views, regardless of which card.
 At the start of the day no cards have been viewed, but some number of cards are due.
-By the end of the day, if you complete review of all cards due, the remaining cards due is 0 but you will have viewed cards some number of time.
+By the end of the day, if you complete review of all cards due, the remaining cards due is 0 but you will have viewed some number of cards.
+The sum of due and viewed cards the the approximation of workload.
+It tends to increase as you will view hard cards more than once.

+**Overdue**: the number of cards overdue for review is simpler.
+If you complete all scheduled reviews each day, this number will be 0 but if you don't complete all scheduled reviews then you will accumulate overdue cards.

+**OverdueMax**: the upper limit on overdue cards, beyond which no new cards per day will be reduced to 0.

+For the limit based on overdue cards there is one parameter: `OverdueMax`.
+The new cards limit is reduced if there are any overdue cards.
+It is reduced gradually, down to 0 when the number of overdue cards exceeds `OverdueMax`.
+For example, if New cards/day is 20 and OverdueMax is 10, then if you have 0 overdue cards you may see 20 new cards but if you have 5 overdue cards you may only see 10 new cards and if you have 10 or more overdue cards you will not see any new cards.

-There are two parameters: WorkloadLimit and WorkloadMax.
+For the limit based on workload there are two parameters: WorkloadLimit and WorkloadMax.
 The new cards limit is reduced if the workload exceeds WorkloadLimit.
 It is reduced gradually, down to 0 when the workload exceeds WorkloadMax.
-Depending on your preference, WorkloadLimit and WorkloadMax can be made equal for an abrupt cutoff of new cards, or WorkloadMax can be made greater than WorkloadLimit for a gradual reduction.
+Depending on your preference, WorkloadLimit and WorkloadMax can be set equal for an abrupt cutoff of new cards, or WorkloadMax can be set greater than WorkloadLimit for a gradual reduction.

 **WorkloadLimit**: the lower limit, beyond which new cards per day begins to be reduced from its configured value.